-Beginning in Valtournenche on the Italian Matterhorn, this route dips into the Aosta and Piemonte regions of the northern Italy, winding its way over mountain passes and down into quiet villages.
-Circling into Switzerland and the western Valais, the route will bring you to the resort towns of Saas Fee and Graechen before ending in Zermatt hiking on the famous Europa Weg.
+Beginning in Valtournenche on the Italian Matterhorn, this route dips into the Aosta and Piemonte regions of northern Italy, winding its way over mountain passes and down into quiet villages.
+Circling into Switzerland and the western Valais, the route will bring you to the resort towns of Saas Fee and Graechen before ending in Zermatt, hiking on the famous Europaweg.

-From the hushed mountains passes and isolated stone farms to the broad green valleys dotted with wooden Swiss chalets; from the buzz of thriving Swiss mountain resorts to the tranquility of remote Italian mountain villages, from pasta to rosti this trip will undoubtedly offer yet another intriguing mix of landscapes and cultures.
+From hushed mountain passes and isolated stone farms to broad green valleys dotted with wooden Swiss chalets, from the buzz of thriving Swiss mountain resorts to the tranquility of remote Italian mountain villages, and from pasta to rösti, this trip will undoubtedly offer experiences that only an intriguing mix of landscapes and cultures can provide.

 - This itinerary below represents only one of a few options.

 Important Note: This trip requires that all participants feel comfortable not only hiking long days but also feel very comfortable traveling to and through this remote region (notably in Italy) using buses, trains, taxis or any combination, particularly if the weather forces a change in the itinerary.

 Day 1: Independent travel to the small village of Paquier located in the narrow Valtournenche, Italy.
 This valley extends all the way to the base of the Monte Cervino, known on the Swiss side as the Matterhorn.
 Access this village via Aosta, Chamonix or Courmayeur.
 We are happy to help with travel advice.